Donald-Berthelsen/CS4348-Proj3/devlog.md

 Turns out I just got confused for a bit, but byte arrays work fine After also fixing a small yet significant misspelling, and I have set_field working Working for strings that is, now I need to make it work for ints as well

+[12/5/25 12:45 am]
+I finished create, or at least I think I did
+At the very least, print recognized my created file as having the magic number And with that, I finished all my goals for this session I've done everything I can without touching B-trees This session took slightly longer than expected
+On the other hand, I'm glad nothing here had me stuck for several hours I should have the bulk of the work done now
+I'm a little worried that verifying B-tree correctness will be difficult But that's a problem for the next session

+I'm hoping I can finish this project in the next session Then I can go clean up and comment my code
+The first step looks like it will be implementing search While I could implement search now using brute force it would be both slightly amusing and the incorrect solution Search would give tree traversal, and that would be about 1/3 the work for insert Another 1/3 of the work would be inserting the value itself This step involves only the block in memory, not the blocks in the file The last 1/3 of the work will be splitting the node when needed Splitting should be the only time I need more than 1 node in memory at a time And with 3 nodes in memory, it should be doable
+Then load is to insert what extract was to print, not too difficult I expect next session to go smoother than this one